marlink/simple-2/docs/ESLINT-AND-TESTING-SETUP.md

 ✅ **ESLint**: Fully configured and working
 ✅ **Browser Testing**: Complete framework with 20 tests
 ✅ **Documentation**: Comprehensive guides created
 ✅ **Integration**: Works with existing tools and scripts

 The project now has:

 - JavaScript linting with ESLint
-- Automated browser testing with Puppeteer
+- Automated browser testing with Playwright (Chromium, Firefox, WebKit support)
 - Test framework ready for MCP browser integration
 - Comprehensive documentation

 All tools are ready to use and can be integrated into your development workflow!